roothun7er/CTF-Writeups/DBH-qualifiers-2023/stego/audio/README.md

 ## Analyzing

-Open the combined.wav file in Sonic Visualizer :
+Open the file `combined.wav` in `Sonic Visualizer` with the following command:
 ```bash
 sonic-visualiser combined.wav
 ```

-* If you listing to the audio you will hear no anomalies
+* If you listen to the audio you will not hear any anomalies.

-* On the first look you will see nothing interesting
+* At first look you will not see anything interesting

 <br />

-Add an Spectrogram to your Projekt
+Add a spectrogram to your project:
 <img src='https://github.com/hun7erCybersecurity/CTF-Writeups/blob/main/DBH-qualifiers-2023/stego/audio/img/Pasted image 20230918191414.png' alt='Add an Spectrogram'>
-* After you change the spectrum and analyze your file you will find anomalies on the Timestamp 2:19 min
+* After changing the spectrum and analyzing your file, you will find anomalies at the timestamp 2:19 min.

 <br />

 Anomalies:

 <img src='https://github.com/hun7erCybersecurity/CTF-Writeups/blob/main/DBH-qualifiers-2023/stego/audio/img/Pasted image 20230918191906.png' alt='Anomalies'>
-* if you look closer and zoom in you will see an pattern.
+* if you look closer and zoom in you can see a pattern.

 <img src='https://github.com/hun7erCybersecurity/CTF-Writeups/blob/main/DBH-qualifiers-2023/stego/audio/img/Pasted image 20230918192109.png' alt='Anomalies Zoomed'>
-* it looks like Morsecode
+* it looks like morse code

 ---
 <br />

 ## Cyberchef

-Open Cyberchef in your browser:
+Open Cyberchef in your preferred browser:
 ```https
 https://cyberchef.org/
 ```

 Setting up Cyberchef:
 <img src='https://github.com/hun7erCybersecurity/CTF-Writeups/blob/main/DBH-qualifiers-2023/stego/audio/img/Pasted image 20230918192632.png' alt='Setting up Cyberchef'>
-+ Type `morse` in the search field and move `To Morse Code` per drag and drop to the Recipe field on the right side
+* type `morse` in the search box and drag and drop `To Morse Code` into the `Recipe` box on the right.

 Solve the challenge:
 <img src='https://github.com/hun7erCybersecurity/CTF-Writeups/blob/main/DBH-qualifiers-2023/stego/audio/img/Pasted image 20230918192109.png' alt='Solve the challenge1'>
 <img src='https://github.com/hun7erCybersecurity/CTF-Writeups/blob/main/DBH-qualifiers-2023/stego/audio/img/Pasted image 20230918193136.png' alt='Solve the challenge2'>
-Legende: short = `.`, long = `-`
+Legend: short = `.`, long = `-`

-* Solve the Challenge by following the sort an long periods in the green Spectrogram and type it in the Cyberchef input field with the `short` and `long`
+* solve the challenge by following the short and long time periods in the green `spectrogram` and entering them in the `cyberchef` input field with `short` and `long`

-+ After you have it right, you solved the challenge Congrats.
+* if you did it right, you solved the challenge Congratulations.

 ---
 <br />

 ## The Flag

-Don't forgot the hint from the instructions
+Don't forget the hint in the instructions:
 ```txt
 **Hinweis:** Flag entspricht nicht dem klassischen DBH{}-Format
 ```